pierrebeaucamp/tradr/README.md

 export APPENGINE_SDK_HOME=/path/to/appengine-java-sdk
 ````

 Finally, for all the Frontend work, we need [Gulp](http://gulpjs.com/).
-Once you
-have Gulp installed, run ``npm install`` to get all dependencies.

 ## Building
-First, you need to build all the frontend code using Gulp:
+First, get all the dependencies for Gulp:
 ````
-gulp
+npm install
 ````

-To test the application, run:
+Afterwards, you need to build all the frontend code using Gulp:
 ````
-sbt test
+gulp
 ````

 To run a local developer server, run:
 ````
 sbt ~appengineDevServer
 ````
+This local server will rebuild itself once it detects changes in one of the source
+files.
+So you don't need to kill the process everytime you want to rebuild the
+project.

 To deploy the application to Google App Engine, run:
 ````